-Self care is important because it allows you to have a healthy relationship with your inner self, when you discover your strengths and weaknesses you will be able to work with it and improve this area of your life so that you can be able to have a healthy relationship with others and learn to care for them too.
+Self-care is important because it allows you to have a healthy relationship with your inner self, when you discover your strengths and weaknesses you will be able to work with them and improve this area of your life so that you can be able to have a healthy relationship with others and learn to care for them too.

-It is important so that you can function well physically, emotionally and mentally.
+It is important so that you can function well physically, emotionally, and mentally.
 That when tough times comes you are ready and will not become vulnerable.
-These minimalist self-care ideas are simple and practical and can be practiced even with your fast paced environment.
+These minimalist self-care ideas are simple and practical and can be practiced even in your fast-paced environment.

 Why Minimalist Self-Care Ideas?

-I want to focus on the minimalist self-care ideas for working adults because nursing yourself should not be extravagant.
-I am not saying not to splurge or spend money to spa or luxury items.
-But if you are trying to work your way towards minimalism or are curious about it you will discover that there are simple pleasures in life and happiness which is not about having many things or possessions but rather having peace of mind and gratitude everyday.
+I want to focus on minimalist self-care ideas for working adults because nursing yourself should not be extravagant.
+I am not saying to splurge or spend money on spas or luxury items.
+But if you are trying to work your way towards minimalism or are curious about it you will discover that there are simple pleasures in life and happiness which is not about having many things or possessions but rather having peace of mind and gratitude every day.

 Minimalist Self-Care Ideas: